Lessons on Living a Life Un:limitedFree lessons and guidance on living the spiritual life. RETURNING SOON!

 As I mentioned in my last retreat report, the purpose of the retreat was to deepen one’s experience of Truth, to experience a true opening or moment of pure awareness, and to possibly experience an abiding awakening.
 Adyashanti is a big proponent of “awakening in this lifetime, if not now.”

 A middle class guy, he used to work as a machinist before he started the spiritual teacher gig.
 Serious student of Zen for 15 years.
-A talented speaker … Read the rest →
+A talented speaker and teacher.
+A guy who likes playing poker.
+All these are descriptions of Adyashanti.
+And while I could list 20 … Continue Reading

 I attended a 5 day retreat with Adyashanti back in December, 2007, and I prepared the following report immediately afterwards.
 Reports like these about spiritual teachers and retreats are few and far between on the web, but since I find them to be quite helpful to me personally, I thought I would share my experience with a wider audience.